waynemquebrado/yohane-the-parhelion/README.md

 *   **W3Schools**: For `atan2()` function usage.
 *   **Study.com**: For the mathematical concepts applied to the Siren's behavior.
 *   **Playtesters**: For their valuable feedback during development.

+## Disclaimer ⚠️

+This project was developed as part of a machine project for academic purposes.